How to Collect and Leverage Zero-Party Data to Personalize Your Email Marketing

 Traditional pop-ups are attention-grabbing but can be intrusive and annoying for customers.
 To increase pop-up conversions, consider a more conversational approach.
 Instead of saying something like “join our mailing list now” with a form for their contact info, start with a helpful tone.

-For example, use a pop-up that leads with a helpful question such as “how can I help you?” or “what are you looking for?”
-Then, provide them with the opportunity to opt-in.
-Customers are more likely to give you their contact info if they feel like you are there to help them instead of solely trying to gather data.
+For example, use a pop-up that leads with a helpful question such as “How can I help you?” or “What are you looking for?”
+Then, provide them with the opportunity to opt in.
+Customers are more likely to share their contact information if they feel you are there to help, rather than just gathering data.

 Surveys